VicSales28/project-shopping-cart/README.md

 In the `shopFunctions.js` file, I implemented the logic of adding items to the cart, saving their information in Local Storage and also removing products from the shopping cart.

-The `helpers` folder contains the `cartFunctions.js` file, where I implemented the logic of saving product prices in Local Storage.
+The `helpers` folder contains the `cartFunctions.js` file where I implemented the logic of saving product prices in Local Storage.

 In `cepFunctions.js`, I implemented the logic to query the users' postal address.